misteridiot/humphry/README.md

 2. Create a clone of this git repo:
 > git clone https://github.com/misteridiot/humphry.git

-3. Navigate to /bbc-radio-timeshift, and then create the folders where the audio files, JSON schedule files and logs will be saved:
+3. Navigate to /humphry, and then create the folders where the audio files, JSON schedule files and logs will be saved:
+> cd humphry
 > mkdir audio json logs

 4. Now install dependencies.
 Except the requirements file, get_iplayer and omxplayer these are due to weird needs of one module, extruct, so I'll hopefully replace it with something more lightweight in future:
-> sudo apt-get install libxml2-dev libxslt-dev python-dev zlib1g-dev python-pip python-lxml python3-lxml omxplayer
+> sudo apt-get install libxml2-dev libxslt-dev python-dev zlib1g-dev python-pip python3-pip python-lxml python3-lxml omxplayer
 > wget http://packages.hedgerows.org.uk/raspbian/install.sh -O - | sh
-> pip install -r requirements.txt
+> sudo pip install -r requirements.txt
+> sudo apt-get upgrade

 ## Setting up cron
 We want the Pi to automatically download new audio every hour, and for the player script to be running in the background as soon as the Pi boots up.
 To achieve this we use cron.